Ship emissions

 Panama Canal

 Panama is outside of the MARPOL designated ECAs and therefore the global 0.50% sulphur cap applies.
-However, at the time of writing, vessels planning to transit the Panama Canal are required to switch their main propulsion engines, boilers, auxiliary generator engines, and other ancillary equipment from residual fuels to marine distillate fuels when arriving at Panama Canal (ACP) waters.
+However, at the time of writing, vessels arriving to Panama Canal (ACP) water “shall be presented with their main propulsion engines, boilers, auxiliary generator engines, and other ancillary equipment running on a compliant fuel or scrubber arrangement”.
+Compliant fuels include distillate marine fuel, VLSFO or ULSFO with maximum kinematic viscosity of 70 centistokes @50°C, zero carbon fuels, and other alternative fuels.
+Scrubber arrangements must be of a closed loop-type and set in zero discharge mode.
 The geographic limits of ACP waters, as well as information on alternative solutions that may be accepted by the Panama Canal Authorities, are set out in its Shipping Notice N-01 “Vessel Requirements”, which is updated annually.

 California, USA